anilzen/MathQuantum/content/rit.md

 Optional: 1 credit.
 Course number: AMSC689, Section 5201.
 Reach out to Jessica Sadler for help with registration (jsadler@umd.edu).
 To earn 1 credit, you need to give a talk and attend all sessions (2 excused absences allowed).

 ### Session 2 (02/12, 4pm, [Kirwan Hall 3206](https://maps.app.goo.gl/UwXzPyRfxHAD5ajaA)):
-Fundamentals of Quantum Science talk by Alicia Kollár This session will go over basics of quantum science, which will be helpful for understanding talks on the mathematics of quantum information science the rest of this semester.
+"The Quantum-Classical Boundary: Decoherence" - Alicia Kollár This session will go over basics of quantum science, which will be helpful for understanding talks on the mathematics of quantum information science the rest of this semester.

 ### Session 1 (02/05, 4pm, [Kirwan Hall 3206](https://maps.app.goo.gl/UwXzPyRfxHAD5ajaA)):